 3.7 Quorum.
 Except as otherwise provided by law or these Bylaws, the holders of a majority of the Voting Class Members of the relevant class entitled to vote at the meeting, present in person or represented by proxy, shall constitute a quorum for the transaction of business.
 Where a separate vote by a class or classes is required, a majority of the Voting Class Members of such class or classes present in person or represented by proxy shall constitute a quorum entitled to take action with respect to that vote on that matter except as provided below.
 The quorum for an annual or special meeting of the Individual Members shall be 10% of the Individual Members.

 3.8 Adjournments.
-Any meeting of the Voting Class Members or any class of Voting Class Members may be adjourned to any other time and to any other place at which a meeting of the Voting Class Members or such class of Voting Class Members may be held under these Bylaws by the chairman of the meeting or, in the absence of such person, by any officer entitled to preside at or to act as secretary of such meeting, or by a majority of the Voting Class Members or class of Voting Class Members present or represented at the meeting and entitled to vote, although less than a quorum.
+Any meeting of the Voting Class Members or any class of Voting Class Members may be adjourned to any other time and to any other place at which a meeting of the Voting Class Members or such class of Voting Class Members may be held under these Bylaws by the chair of the meeting or, in the absence of such person, by any officer entitled to preside at or to act as secretary of such meeting, or by a majority of the Voting Class Members or class of Voting Class Members present or represented at the meeting and entitled to vote, although less than a quorum.
 When a meeting is adjourned to another place, date or time, written notice need not be given of the adjourned meeting if the date, time and place, if any, thereof, and the means of remote communication, if any, by which the relevant Voting Class Members may be deemed to be present in person and vote at such adjourned meeting, are announced at the meeting at which the adjournment is taken; provided, however, that if the date of any adjourned meeting is more than 30 days after the date for which the meeting was originally noticed, or if the Board of Directors fixes a new record date for the adjourned meeting in accordance with Section 3.8, written notice of the place, if any, date and time of the adjourned meeting and the means of remote communication, if any, by which Voting Class Members and proxy holders may be deemed to be present in person and vote at such adjourned meeting, shall be given in conformity herewith.
 At the adjourned meeting, the Voting Class Members may transact any business which might have been transacted at the original meeting.

 3.9 Voting and Proxies.